With Lyft having gone to IPO today, it's only natural to be in a good mood.

 Big Dashboards in Little China

 This one came as a special request from my friend Matt Turzo, who just always mentions Big Trouble in Little China.
 I haven't even seen it, but I'm sure it's almost as great as the poster I made.
 And he loved it so it's in this list!

 Return to the Queue

-"Return to the Queue" was a feature request for our queue management software.
+People often requested a feature in our queue management software: "Return to the Queue".
 It only made sense to do a poster based on Return of the King.

-Note: This isn't the original poster, I had to re-make.
-So the typeface here looks a bit ghetto.
+Note: This isn't the original poster I made — I had to re-make it.
+So the editing here looks a bit lazy.
 I've lost the original one I made for this, with some careful WordArt rendering for that 3D effect.
-But it was close to this!
+It was better than this!

 Guardians of the GPT

 I had just watched Guardians of the Galaxy, far after its initial release, and so wanted to make a poster.